solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

 }
 ```
 ## 3. Create temporal relations between versions of plots
+This third step aims to build the temporal relations between versions of plots.

 ### 3.1 *hasPreviousVersion* and *hasNextVersion* in case of null or positive gap
+* For each plot, we search for the minimal positive or null gap that is linked to it.
+* We create *hasPreviousVersion*/*hasNextVersion* between this landmark and the ones that have a gap equal to the minimal gap.
 ```sparql
 PREFIX add: <http://rdf.geohistoricaldata.org/def/address#>